-- there should be full sample tracking documentation and field notes for the sampling procedures. - sample collection and handling during surveys must conform to the requirements of subsequent analytical analyses. - macrobenthic samples should be processed in line with the NMBAQC Scheme Processing Requirements Protocol (PRP) (Worsfold et al., 2010). - particle size samples should be processed in line with NMBAQC Scheme guidance (Mason, 2016). - all processes should be witnessed and documented, with documentation retained after completion of surveys.
+- There should be full sample tracking documentation and field notes for the sampling procedures. - Sample collection and handling during surveys must conform to the requirements of subsequent analytical analyses. - Microbenthic (infauna) samples should be processed in line with the NMBAQC Scheme Processing Requirements Protocol (PRP) (Worsfold et al., 2010). - Particle size samples should be processed in line with NMBAQC Scheme guidance (Mason, 2016).